tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视10-向MIPS架构移植软件.md

     /* little-endian version... */
     #endif

 So if you really need to, you can put in different code to handle each case.
 But it’s better—wherever possible—to write endianness-independent code.
 Particularly in a well-controlled situation (such as when writing code for a MIPS system that may be initialized with the CPU in either mode), you can get rid of a lot of dependencies by good thinking.

 All data references that pick up data from an external source or device are potentially endianness dependent.
 But according to how your system is wired, youmay be able to produce code that works both ways.
 There are only two ways of wiring the wrong endianness together: One preserves byte addresses and the other bit numbers.
 For some particular peripheral register access in a particular range of systems, there’s a good chance that the endianness change consistently sticks to one of these.

 If your device is typically mapped to be byte address compatible, then you should program it strictly with byte operations.
 If ever, for reasons of efficiency or necessity, you want to transfer more than one byte at a time, you need to write endianness-conditional code that packs or unpacks that data.

 If your device is compatible at the word (32-bit) level—for example, it consists of registers wired (by however devious and indirect a route) to a fixed set of MIPS data bus bits—then program it with bus-width read/write operations.
-Thatwill be 32-bit or 64-bit loads and stores.
+That will be 32-bit or 64-bit loads and stores.
 If the device registers are notwired to MIPS data bus bits starting at 0, you’ll probably want to shift the data after a read and before a write.
 For example, 8-bit registers on a 32-bit bus in a system originally conceived as big-endian are commonly wired via bits 31–24.

 #### 2.6 Endianness and Foreign Data

 This chapter is about programming, not a treatise on I/O and communications, so we’ll keep this section brief.
 Any data that is not initialized in your code, chosen libraries, and OS is foreign.
 It may be data you read from some memory-mapped piece of hardware, data put into memory by DMA, data in a preprogrammed ROM that isn’t part of your program, or you may be trying to interpret a byte stream obtained from an “abstract” I/O device under your OS.

 The first stage is to figure out what this data looks like in memory; with C, that can usually be accomplished by mapping out what its contents are as an array of unsigned char.
 Even if you know your data and compiler well enough to guess which C structure will successfully map to the data, fall back to the array of bytes when something is not as you expect; it’s far too easy to miss what is really going on if your data structure is incorrect.

 Apart from endianness, the data may consist of data types that are not supported by your compiler/CPU; it may have similar types but with completely different encodings; it may have familiar data but be incorrectly aligned; or, falling under this section’s domain, it may have the wrong endianness.

 If the chain along which the data has reached you has preserved byte order at each stage, the worst that will happen is that integer data will be represented with an opposite order, and it’s easy enough to build a “swap” macro to restore the two, four, or eight bytes of an integer value.

 But if the data has passed over a bit number consistent/byte address scrambled interface, it can be more difficult.
 In these circumstances, you need to locate the boundaries corresponding to the width of the bus where the data got swapped; then, taking groups of bytes within those boundaries, swap them without regard to the underlying data type.
 If you do it right, the result should now make sense, with the correct byte sequence, although you may still need to cope with the usual problems in the data—including, possibly, the need to swap multibyte integer data again.

 # 3 Trouble with Visible Caches